 To register on behalf of someone else, or to register groups of 2 or more, please contact us; discounts may apply.

-The full fee for the two day program is CAD 1,650 + 13% tax.
-The fee covers the lecture, a comprehensive set of course notes, access to pre-course e-learning, a certificate of attendance, and catered breakfast and lunches including light refreshments.
+The fee covers the lecture, access to Pre-Course e-Learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 The course will be held at the DoubleTree by Hilton Toronto Downtown which is located at 108 Chestnut Street in downtown Toronto.